-10 DIY wedding ideas for 2022 – tips from a wedding photographer
+10 DIY wedding ideas for 2022 – budget saving ideas for the DIY bride

 DIY weddings are always popular and I’m sure this trend will continue into 2022.
 Whether you’re looking to make all your decorations yourself, or just add one or two hand-crafted elements to your day, then my top 10 DIY wedding craft ideas for 2022 is worth a read.

 All of the DIY projects featured are from real weddings that I’ve photographed in Devon, Cornwall and Somerset so they are realistic and achievable!
-I hope my little blog post will give you some inspiration and keep you excited about your wedding day.
+I hope my little blog post will give you some inspiration to get creative.

 10 ideas for DIY wedding crafts